 That time, crews were able to power-wash the monument clean in a few hours.
 However, paint requires more extensive work to clean.

 The Harrisonburg Police Department told WHSV they are working with the owners of the site to investigate the incident, which could be charged as a Class 1 misdemeanor, or, if the damage is assessed at over $1,000, as a Class 6 felony.

 Police are also working to find ways to prevent any future similar incidents.

 The monument is far from the first honoring Confederate leaders to be vandalized.
 In recent years, the city of Charlottesville has worked to clean vandalism from statues of Generals Robert E. Lee and Thomas "Stonewall" Jackson multiple times.
-At least two people have been arrested for one of those incidents.
+At least two people have

 But those monuments are large statues erected in honor of the generals in public, city-owned places.
 The Turner Ashby Monument, on the other hand, sits on private property to mark the spot of Ashby's death as a memorial.